-Area of Work Actions Measures of Success 1.
+Area of Work Actions Assumptions and Cost Measures of Success Implications 1.
 Maintain awareness of the Code and steps that architects can take to mitigate complaints.
-Use the website to provide advice to architects on preventing and handling complaints.
+Provide advice to architects on preventing and handling complaints.
 Maintain the frequency of relevant articles in the eBulletin.
-Seek opportunities to work with others (RIBA/ACA etc) to provide written information or presentations to architects.
-Develop and publish online assistance to architects in relation to professional standards through online presentations.
+Provide guidance to the profession on any changes to legislation or professional developments.
+The main resource to achieve success in this area will be staff time, although there will be incidental costs relating to travel to events.
 Every eBulletin contains relevant guidance on matters of professional conduct, based on recent PCC decisions, issues within the profession or legislative changes.
 The website provides clear and targeted advice to both architects and clients on how to avoid disputes, and how they might be resolved.
 Demonstrable evidence of ARB working with stakeholders to promote the standards of the Code.
 2. Ensure efficient processes which are fair to all in all aspects of complaints handling.
-Review and improve all literature and processes involved in complaints handling in light of feedback.
+Review and improve all literature and guidance to ensure they remain compliant with best practice.
 Integrate online complaints tool with ARB's internal investigations portal.
-Develop and Increase the use of online feedback, and review and action where appropriate.
+Develop and increase the use of online feedback, and review and action where appropriate.
+There are no developments arising from the Periodic Review which impact on the Third party review system continuing to be the appropriate method of reviewing disciplinary procedures.
+The cost for developing an online complaints system is included in IT project figure in section C3.
 All external facing guidance and literature is reviewed and updated as appropriate.
-80% of third party reviews find no further action.
-Online feedback is developed, and the level of received feedback is increased from 2014.
 Feedback is reported in an appropriate way, and demonstrable action taken in light of it where appropriate.
-A fully operational online complaints system put in place.
-3. Ensure the investigations process is running smoothly and offers a fair Ensure that the Investigations Panel and Professional Conduct 80% of Investigations Panel decisions are reached within
+3. Ensure the investigations process is running smoothly and offers a fair process to all.
+Ensure that the Investigations Panel and Professional Conduct Committee are adequately resourced and trained in best practice.
+The Investigations Oversight Committee is provided with appropriate information and maintains strategic The outcome of the Periodic Review does not require and legislative change that would substantially impact on the way in which investigations are undertaken.
+The number of new complaints remains 80% of Investigations Panel decisions are reached within 12 weeks.
+80% of Third Party Reviews find no further action to be taken.
+No findings of 'no case to answer' at the PCC or adverse findings by Judicial Review.